 Our first low-fidelity prototype uses a tabletop computer and acrylic tangibles.
-A semi-structured user feedback session showed that participants understand the cAR concept and the interaction techniques, and appreciated the opportunities offered by extraction such as online sharing, translation and saving for later.
+A semi-structured user feedback session showed that participants understood the cAR concept and the interaction techniques, and appreciated the opportunities offered by extraction such as online sharing, translation and saving for later.
 Participants also highlighted the possibilities it opens for active reading such as rich-media (video), content search and references lookup.
 We used the insight gained from users of the tabletop prototype to design the cAR-Pad, a prototype with all of the elements necessary for a self-contained device.
-Building the cAR-Pad confirmed that a camera-based approach can efficiently determine location in a document, and identified the hardware and software elements necessary to support off-contact interaction techniques (flipping and stacking).
+Building the cAR-Pad confirmed that a camera-based approach can efficiently determine the location in a document, and identified the hardware and software elements necessary to support off-contact interaction techniques (flipping and stacking).
 Building both prototypes provides the basis to discuss the importance of an object model, possible registration optimizations, color mixing and device ecologies.

 Our future work includes building a complete self-contained cAR-Pad with improved image capture, batteries, and an embedded-computer without the need of a light table.
 We will extend our exploration to other application areas like map navigation, music playback from sheet music, and support for hand-written forms.
 We also want to explore the multi-level registration, ad-hoc model acquisition, and different model distribution strategies.